department-of-veterans-affairs/vets-website/content/pages/health-care/about-va-health-care/where-you-get-care.md

 #### What should I do if I move?

 Let us know right away so we can help set up care in your new location.
 To change your address, call us at 1-877-222-VETS (<a href="tel:+18772228387">1-877-222-8387</a>), Monday through Friday, 8:00 a.m. to 8:00 p.m. (<abbr title="eastern time">ET</abbr>).
 If you’re moving outside the U.S., you’ll need to sign up for our Foreign Medical Program.
-Through this program, we’ll pay for certain needed health care services received in foreign countries to treat a service-connected disability or a disability that’s making a service-connected condition worse.
-[Learn more about our Foreign Medical Program](https://www.va.gov/COMMUNITYCARE/programs/veterans/fmp/index.asp).
+Through this program, we’ll pay for certain needed health care services received in foreign countries to treat a service-connected disability or a disability that’s making a service-connected condition worse. <a href="https://www.va.gov/COMMUNITYCARE/programs/veterans/fmp/index.asp"><span class="usa-sr-only">This will open a new website.</span>Learn more about our Foreign Medical Program</a>.

 <br>